 Technological advances of the past decade have enabled the control of the material structure at length-scales smaller than the wavelength of light.
-This enabled creation of new material-systems (e.g. photonic bandgap crystals, or various surface plasmon systems ), whose optical properties are dramatically different than those of any naturally occurring material.
-For example, nanostructured materials which display diffraction-less propagation of light , exhibit negative refraction, or support very slow propagation of light , have all been demonstrated.
-Our research interests are in exploring the new and exciting physical phenomena supported by such materials.
+This enabled creation of new material-systems (e.g. photonic crystals, meta-materials, or various surface plasmon systems), whose optical properties are dramatically different than those of any naturally occurring material.
+Our research interests are in exploring the new and exciting physical phenomena enabled by such materials.
 Our work is roughly equally split between theoretical and experimental studies.

 The unique properties of optical nano-structured materials have already enabled a wide range of very important applications (e.g. in medicine, energy , telecommunications, defense, etc.) and are expected to do even more so in the future.